 How Can Not Performing Data Backups Impact Operations

 Data loss is just one way it can impact your company’s operations.
-Additionally, there are also indirect consequences from data loss.
+There are also indirect consequences of data loss.

 Ways data loss can impact operations include:

 - Lower revenue